 LSC evaluates the fiscal health of your organization before making Basic Field Grant funding decisions.
 LSC collects information about your fiscal policies, internal controls, and accounting practices through its Fiscal Grantee Funding Application (FGFA).
-This Application will become available through LSC Grants on or around the week of April 8, 2019.
-You must complete and submit it to LSC by May 24, 2019.
+This Application is available through LSC Grants.
+You must complete and submit the FGFA to LSC by May 24, 2019.